If you are not in the insurance business, it can be hard to understand the differences between a personal injury claim and a personal injury lawsuit.

 Contact Our Maryland Personal Injury Lawyers for a Free Consultation

-If you have questions about a personal injury claim, contact our office to discuss your case with a Maryland personal injury lawyer at William G. Kolodner, PA.
+If you have questions about a personal injury claim, Contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer at William G. Kolodner P.A.